FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 .. important:: It is possible to achieve the same visualization using the symbology tab or Rasterizor.
                However, the goal of this lesson is to demonstrate various methods for exploring FLO-2D results.

+13. Group the layers generated in this lesson in a group called 'Mangrove'

 Elevation of US Highway 41
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another mitigation scenario is the elevation of US Highway 41 by 3 ft.
 This modification allows the highway to be safely used for emergency services and evacuation.
-Elevating a highway can also act as a barrier to prevent flooding in critical areas, such as hospitals and other emergency services.
+Elevating a highway can serve as a protective measure, preventing flooding in crucial areas such as hospitals and other emergency services.
+Additionally, the approach demonstrated in this section could be applied to identify other roads or highways with sufficient elevation to avoid flooding and, consequently, be utilized for emergency services and evacuation.

 1. Uncheck all layers and groups except for Google Satellite.